afrose-97/RegExValidator/README.md

-# RegEx Validator PCF Control
+# RegEx Validator PCF (PowerApps Component Framework)

 This repository provides a custom **PowerApps Component Framework (PCF)** control to validate and manipulate text using regular expressions.
 The control is designed to simplify complex text processing within PowerApps for both citizen and pro developers.